vsrinivas/fuchsia/docs/ledger/lint.md

 ## Disabled checks

-This list tracks context on why we disabled particular checks:
+This list tracks context on why we disabled particular [checks]:

+ - `clang-analyzer-core.NullDereference`, `clang-analyzer-unix.Malloc` - these
+    checks are triggering memory access warnings at rapidjson callsites (despite the header filter regex) and we didn't find a more granular way to disable them
  - `clang-diagnostic-unused-command-line-argument` - ninja-generated compilation
     database contains the linker argument which ends up unused and triggers this warning for every file